 Knowing just the basics will only get you so far.
 If you want to dominate the market, you need to know various strategies to outcompete your competitors.

-This often comes with cost by experimenting different techniques.
+This often comes with cost by experimenting with different techniques.
 Ultimately, you would need to hire an expert to monitor the conversion rate.

 Paying an expert may cut into your initial campaign budget, which means less money to target customers.
 But with their knowledge, you can make your marketing dollars go much further toward reaching new customers.